 Douglas Adams (1952 – 2001) was an English author, scriptwriter, essayist, humorist, satirist and dramatist.
 Adams was author of The Hitchhiker’s Guide to the Galaxy which originated as a BBC radio comedy before developing into a “trilogy” of five books.
 The 4 others are: The Restaurant at the End of the Universe; Life, the Universe and Everything; So Long, and Thanks for All the Fish and Mostly Harmless.

-If you try and take a cat apart
+If you try to take a cat apart

 to see how it works,